Interactive Tutorials: Learn Higher-Kinded-J by Building

 4. Observe the result:

-5. Iterate until you understand the pattern
+5. Iterate until we understand the pattern, not just until the test passes

 Getting Unstuck

-If you're struggling with an exercise:
+If we are struggling with an exercise:

-4. Consult the documentation: Links are provided throughout the tutorials
+4. Consult the documentation — links are provided throughout the tutorials

 Prerequisites